 One of the first topics discussed by the Working Group was whether or not the specific needs and concerns of IGOs and of INGOs were of a similar nature, and whether such needs and concerns warranted policy changes to the UDRP and URS.
 The Working Group’s initial conclusion is that the specific needs and concerns of INGOs are adequately addressed by the current dispute resolution processes (e.g., UDRP and URS) and that there was no principled reason to recommend any modifications to the UDRP or URS, or the creation of a new curative rights process for INGOs.

-The following is the Working Group’s rationale for its conclusion that the UDRP and URS do not need amending in order to address the needs and concerns of INGOs, and that a new curative rights process applicable to INGOs is not necessary:
+The following is the Working Group’s rationale for its conclusion that the UDRP and URS do not need to be amended in order to address the needs and concerns of INGOs, and that a new curative rights process applicable to INGOs is not necessary:

-Many INGOs already have, and do enforce their trademark rights.
+Many INGOs already have, and do enforce, their trademark rights.
 There is no perceivable barrier to other INGOs obtaining trademark rights in their names and/or acronyms and subsequently utilizing those rights as the basis for standing in the existing dispute resolution procedures (DRPs) created and offered by ICANN as a faster and lower cost alternative to litigation.
 For UDRP and URS purposes they have the same standing as any other private party.

-Unlike IGOs, who may claim jurisdictional immunity in certain circumstances, INGOs have no such claim and are not hindered from submitting to the jurisdiction of national courts under the Mutual Jurisdiction clause within the existing DRPs.
+Unlike IGOs, who may claim and sometimes be granted jurisdictional immunity in certain circumstances, INGOs have no such claim and are not hindered from submitting to the jurisdiction of national courts under the Mutual Jurisdiction clause within the existing DRPs.
 The Working Group’s research revealed that some INGOs regularly use the UDRP to protect their rights.

-Although some INGOs may be concerned about the cost of using the UDRP and the URS, because enforcement through these RPMs involves some expenditure of funds, this is not a problem for all INGOs nor is it unique to INGOs as among all rights holders; .Furthermore, the issue of ICANN subsidizing INGOs to utilize DRPs is outside the scope of the Working Group Charter., which has no authority to obligate any party to subsidize the rights protection of another.
+Although some INGOs may be concerned about the cost of using the UDRP and the URS, because enforcement through these RPMs involves some expenditure of funds, this is not a problem for all INGOs nor is it unique to INGOs as among all rights holders .Furthermore, the issue of ICANN subsidizing INGOs to utilize DRPs is outside the scope of the Working Group’s Charter, and it has has no authority to obligate any party (including ICANN) to subsidize the rights protection of another.

 The Working Group found that, as of end-2015, the United Nations Economic and Social Council (ECOSOC) list of non-governmental organizations in consultative status consists of nearly 4,000 organizations, of which 147 organizations were in general consultative status, 2,774 in special consultative status, and 979 on the Roster.
 The Working Group notes that there might be many more organizations not presently on the ECOSOC list who might claim the right to utilize any new curative rights process created for INGOs.
 The WG felt that the sheer scale of INGOs, in combination with the factors cited above, weighed against the creation of a special DRP for INGOs. especially as they could not be readily differentiated from other private parties, including other non-profit organizations.